renegens/Android-Studio-Helpers/README.md

 - A `Component` and a `Module` for Dagger 2 injection
 - A `View` interface for your Activity
 - A `Presenter` interface and default implementation class
-- An `Interactor` interface and default implementation class for your model
+- An `Model` interface and default implementation class for your model

 > It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.